 Depending on your work situation you sometimes present yourself and at other times your project or idea, or both.
-In different situations hear you need different presentations such as the elevator pitch at a networking meeting or job interview, the pitch in a competition, your online presentation on websites and social media.
+In different situations you'll need different presentations such as the elevator pitch at a networking meeting or job interview, the pitch in a competition and your online presentation on websites and social media.

 The term 'pitching' is used in all the arts.
 One definition of 'pitch' is 'sales presentation'.
 You sell yourself, your idea or your project to interested parties.
 The pitch is short, original and concise.
 Pitching takes place in the context of a competition, at a festival or on a (digital) platform.
 Usually it is a live presentation.
 Sometimes the term pitch is used for a written account of your idea.